brendt/stitcher.io/src/content/blog/2020-01-10-preload-benchmark.md

  The webserver is nginx, using php-fpm.
 Because there are [some bugs](*https://bugs.php.net/bug.php?id=78918) in early versions of preloading, we're only able to successfully run our benchmarks as early as PHP 7.4.2, which is not released yet.
 I've used a dev build for all my testing.

-The project itself is built in Laravel, and it's code (including the preload script) can be found [on GitHub](*https://github.com/brendt/aggregate.stitcher.io).
+The project itself is built in Laravel, and its code (including the preload script) can be found [on GitHub](*https://github.com/brendt/aggregate.stitcher.io).

 Finally, I'll be benchmarking three scenarios: one with preloading disabled, one with all Laravel and application code preloaded, and one with an optimised list of preloaded classes.
 I'll explain these scenarios one by one.